Shaping chaos in bilayer graphene cavities: Results

 \subsection{Eigenstates}

-To connect the spectral crossover to wavefunction structure, we study the eigenstates and quantify how lattice–boundary misalignment modifies their spatial correlations.
-The structure of eigenstates reflects the nature of the underlying classical dynamics.
-Integrable systems exhibit regular standing-wave patterns, whereas chaotic systems follow Berry’s random wave model and may host quantum scars associated with unstable classical orbits~\cite{mehta2004random,berry1977regular,heller1984bound}.
-Pseudointegrable systems interpolate between these limits and often show symmetry-dependent eigenstate structures~\cite{biswas1990quantum}.
+To further elucidate the effect of lattice–boundary misalignment manifested as the spectral crossover discussed above, we also investigate the anatomy of wavefunctions as the cavity is rotated.
+As a general assisting principle, we assume that the structure of eigenstates reflects the nature of the underlying classical dynamics: a state of integrable systems displays regular standing-wave patterns, whereas generic states in chaotic systems follow the Berry conjecture~\cite{berry1977regular}, but may also contain non-ergodic patterns, such as quantum scars associated with unstable classical orbits~\cite{mehta2004random,berry1977regular,heller1984bound}.
+Pseudointegrable systems, by contrast, are expected to interpolate between these limits and often possess symmetry-dependent eigenstate structures~\cite{biswas1990quantum}.

-To quantify how rotation modifies the eigenstates, we characterize their spatial structure using an autocorrelation function, from which we extract a correlation length $l$ as a measure of spatial coherence (see \textit{Materials and Methods}).
-The correlation length $l$ measures the typical length scale over which the wavefunction remains correlated: smaller $l$ indicates more chaotic, spatially uncorrelated states, while larger $l$ corresponds to more regular behavior.
-For a fully chaotic system, Berry’s random wave model predicts $l$ to be equal to the wavelength $\lambda$ of the wavefunction~\cite{berry1977regular}.
-In our system, $\lambda \approx 20\,\mathrm{nm}$ at energies around $0.2\,\mathrm{eV}$.
-We compute statistical averages of $l$ from 1,056 eigenstates near this energy to assess the degree of chaos as a function of rotation angle.
+In particular, we quantify changes in the eigenstate profiles under rotation employing an autocorrelation function, from which we extract a correlation length $l$ as a measure of spatial coherence (see \textit{Materials and Methods}).
+Basically, following our guiding philosophy, smaller values of $l$ indicate more chaotic, weakly correlated states, whereas a larger $l$ is associated with more regular behavior.
+For comparison, the random-wave model inspired by the Berry conjecture predicts the coherence length $l$ to be equal to the wavefunction de Broglie wavelength $\lambda$, which in our system is $\lambda \sim 20\, \textrm{nm}$ at energies around $0.2\,\mathrm{eV}$.
+To quantify the degree of chaos as a function of rotation angle, we compute statistical averages of coherent lengths over approximately 1000 eigenstates in this energy neighborhood.

-We present representative eigenstates from each symmetry subspace in Fig.~\ref{FIG4}.
-The real-space probability density distributions are shown in Figs.~\ref{FIG4}(a1)–(a5), while the corresponding momentum-space structures, obtained from the Fourier transform $\tilde{\psi}(\mathbf{k}) = \int d^{2}\mathbf{r}\, e^{-i\mathbf{k}\cdot\mathbf{r}}\, \psi(\mathbf{r})$, are displayed in Figs.~\ref{FIG4}(b1)–(b5), together with the trigonal-warped Fermi surfaces in the $K$ and $K'$ valleys.
+Figure~\ref{FIG4} summarizes our findings on this eigenstate analysis for both the unrotated cavity and the cavity rotated by $\theta = 15^{\circ}$.
+We illustrate representative eigenstates from each symmetry subspace of the considered system.
+The coordintate-space probability densities are shown in Figs.~\ref{FIG4}(a1–a5), while Figs.~\ref{FIG4}(b1–b5) display the corresponding momentum-space distributions that are obtained via the Fourier transform $\tilde{\psi}(\mathbf{k}) = \int d^{2}\mathbf{r}\, e^{-i\mathbf{k}\cdot\mathbf{r}}\, \psi(\mathbf{r})$.
+Furthermore, the corresponding trigonally-warped Fermi surfaces in the $K$ and $K´$ valleys are indicated by the two blue curves.
+The statistical analysis of the correlation length is outlined in Figs.~\ref{FIG4}(c1–c5).